-Four of the individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and one individual who initially tested negative on his first test later developed symptoms and retested positive.
-All individuals were transferred to an isolation facility designated for confirmed COVID-19 cases on Camp Humphreys upon testing positive.
+Four individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine and one individual tested positive on a subsequent test during quarantine.
+All individuals have since been transferred to an isolation facility designated for confirmed COVID-19 cases at U.S. Army Garrison – Humphreys or Osan Air Base.

 Thorough cleaning of all transportation assets and quarantine rooms has been completed.

-USFK health professionals determined contact tracing was limited due to the service members and all other passengers on the commercial and chartered flights being tested upon arrival, and immediately quarantined without interacting with anyone besides other individuals on their flights or those providing administrative and medical support after their arrival; none of the new arrivals have interacted with anyone residing within USFK installations or the local community.
+USFK health professionals determined contact tracing was limited due to the service members, all other passengers and crewmembers on the commercial and chartered flights being tested upon arrival and immediately quarantined without interacting with anyone outside of USFK installations.

-As a testament to USFK’s aggressive preventative control measures to stop the virus’ spread, all USFK-affiliated individuals arriving in South Korea from overseas will be tested for COVID-19, quarantined for 14 days and must pass a second test with negative results prior to being released from quarantine.
-If an individual tests positive on either test, they will enter into isolation.
+As a testament to USFK's aggressive preventative control measures to stop the virus' spread, all USFK-affiliated individuals arriving in South Korea from overseas will be tested for COVID-19, quarantined for 14 days, and must pass a subsequent and exit test with negative results prior to being released from quarantine.
+If an individual tests positive on any test during quarantine, they will immediately enter isolation.

-Despite the confirmed cases, USFK remains at a high level of readiness with less than 1% of its active duty service members who are currently confirmed positive for COVID-19.
-USFK has not had an internal positive COVID-19 case since mid-April.
+Despite the recent confirmed cases, USFK remains at a high level of readiness with more than 80% of its affiliated community vaccinated, and less than 1% of its active duty service members currently confirmed positive with COVID-19